 EYP the Netherlands organiser four (4) Preliminary Rounds each year.
 These are the start of the EYP-journey for Dutch participants.
-The second Extended Preliminary Round of 2018-2019 will take place in Breda, during the weekend of 23 and 25 November.
+The third Extended Preliminary Round of 2018-2019 will take place in Haarlem, during the weekend of 30 November and 1 December.

 The Extended Preliminary Rounds are two days long.
 All participants gather in their chosen working group called a committee, consisting of 6 to 8 people from various schools.
 On Saturday morning there will be Teambuilding activities through which participants get to know each other.
 In the afternoon, the delegates discuss a European issue in their group, coming up with possible solutions.
 Saturday evening includes a cultural program: Eurovillage, during which the delegations will eat traditional food and drinks from different European countries.
 The participants spend the night and the next day, on Sunday, reunite in a large debate.
 During this General Assembly, all groups present and discuss their motion for a resolution, which passes through a debate and a voting procedure.